 Always keep handy and enjoy with any meat dish such as our sweet and sour pork ribs…the pickled mustard green is sour, sweet, and just enough bitterness and pungency to add any interest to whatever you’re making for dinner.

-1-2 bunch of whole mustard greens, stem and leaves sliced in 1-2 inch segments.
+- 2 bunch mustard green trimmed with stem and leaves sliced in 2 inch segments

-Wilt the mustard greens leaves in the direct sun until leaves wilt, usually a couple of hours.
+- Wilt the mustard greens leaves in the direct sun until leaves wilt, about 1 hour.
 Cut and wash mustard greens.
 Make a 2-4% salt solution.
 We like it right down the middle at 3%, but test and use your preference. (for example, 1 liter or 1000 ml of water gets 20-40 grams of salt.
-Just submerge the mustard greens and onions in the solution and leave on counter.
+Just submerge the mustard greens and onions in the solution, cover with lid and leave on counter in a warm spot such as by a window.
 We don't find the need to weigh it down, but you do need to rotate the greens every few days to make for even fermentation.
 Depending on the weather and ambient temperature it could take 3-5 days or longer to be done.
 The color will change from bright green to military green and the solution will slightly more viscous and have a pleasant sour smell.
+It should be sour but not bitter.